Kenton's West Side Story: Background

-There were a great many successes attributed to the Kenton's West Side Story none of which is more interesting then the visit by Mirisch representatives to the Capitol Tower in Hollywood, California.
+There were a great many successes attributed to the Kenton's West Side Story none of which is more interesting than the visit by Mirisch representatives to the Capitol Tower in Hollywood, California.
 With the movie nearly complete, Lee Gillette had invited the Mirisch people to hear what the Kenton/Richards collaboration had produced (listen to the mix and mastering).
 The movie producers were very impressed, "We had no idea!
 If we only knew!".
 The implication being the Capitol produced West Side Story could or would have been part of the soundtrack.
 In the end, full endorsement was given by Mirisch to allow a still photo from the movie to be used as the cover of Kenton's West Side Story.
 As it happened both the Kenton LP and Columbia Records produced sound track co-existed beautifully on the commercial market with both winning Grammys in 1962 for Best sound track LP and Best large ensemble jazz LP.

 The first public performance of the Kenton Mellophonium Band was sandwiched between the two Kenton West Wide Story recording sessions.
 The Mellophonium Band did not make its public debut until March 29, 1961 at the Riviera Hotel in Las Vegas, almost 8 months after the mellophonium was introduced as part of the regular instrumentation.
 After numerous aborted recording sessions and a long road of finding appropriate repertoire, Kenton now was on the cusp of his most commercially successful album release.